(formerly known as Physicampa sapotearum)

-The adult moth has red forewings with with dark veins, and with yellow markings along the costa, and at the wigtip and tornus.
+The adult moth has red forewings with dark veins, and with yellow markings along the costa, and at the wingtip and tornus.
 The hindwings are plain scarlet.
 The abdomen is also scarlet.
 The males are rather paler than the females.
 The wingspan is about 4 cms.

 The species occurs in